pantheon-systems/documentation/source/content/start-states/wordpress.md

 <a name="20230117" class="release-update"></a>Fixes a bug where a fatal error for an undefined variable was thrown on PHP 8+.

-Our previous update that added a loader to pull in the pantheon-mu-plugin introduced an undefined variable which is a fatal error in PHP 8+.
+A previous update that added a loader to pull in the pantheon-mu-plugin introduced an undefined variable which is a fatal error in PHP 8+.
 This update resolves the issue and fixes the mu-plugin loader.
-This may introduce merge conflicts if you have made changes to the loader.php file in your site repository.
+This may introduce merge conflicts if you have made changes to the `loader.php` file in your site repository.

 ### 2022-11-01